How to go incognito on Mac, iPhone, and iPad

 You'll be able to significantly reduce your online traces, especially from your Mac itself, and it helps boost your data privacy, but you won't be completely covered from external parties or malware.
 For that, you'll need to consider a VPN or encrypted browser.

-If you're looking into browsing incognito to improve your Mac's data security, another tip would be to remove your online and offline activities regularly; you can use a trusted tool, like the Apple notarized app CleanMyMac X, which comes with a powerful Privacy module made just for this task.
+If you're looking into browsing incognito to improve your Mac's data security, another tip would be to remove your online and offline activities regularly; you can use a trusted tool, like the Apple notarized app CleanMyMac, which comes with a powerful Privacy module made just for this task.
 Here's how to use it.

 Increase your Mac’s overall privacy